-50 years: Israeli occupation longest in modern history
+The Naksa: How Israel occupied the whole of Palestine in 1967

 Zionist forces, in their mission to create a "Jewish state", expelled some 750,000 Palestinians from their homeland and destroyed their villages in the process.
 Shortly after Israel declared statehood, units of the neighbouring Arab country armies came in to fight for the Palestinian nation.

-The 1948 War ended with Israeli forces controlling approximately 78 percent of historic Palestine.
-The remaining 22 percent fell into the hands of Egypt and Jordan.
+The 1948 war ended with Israeli forces controlling approximately 78 percent of historic Palestine.
+The remaining 22 percent fell under the administration of Egypt and Jordan.

 In 1967, Israel absorbed the whole of historic Palestine, as well as additional territory from Egypt and Syria.
-By the end of the war, Israel had expelled another 430,000 Palestinians from their homes and gained territory that was three and a half times its size.
+By the end of the war, Israel had expelled another 300,000 Palestinians from their homes, including 130,000 who were displaced in 1948, and gained territory that was three and a half times its size.

 Why did the war break out?